Top 5 Examples of PR Campaigns (Step-by-Step Guide)

 Just doing a preliminary Google search, there’s already a lot of viable options.
 CloudApp is a screen recorder, and would likely be open to adding great productivity apps that aren’t direct competitors.

 Not only will getting listed here drive indirect organic traffic, but you will also get referral traffic from the sites’ own audiences as well.

-If your app, software, or product is already getting a fair amount of press, you can easily filter out the lists that have already mentioned your brand by typing “-[your brand name]” in front of the keyword.
+If your app, software or product is already getting its fair amount of press, you can easily filter out the lists that already

 As a Respona user, this process becomes even easier as you can use our AI-powered tools to find linking/PR opportunities like these easily.

-The search results show metrics that show whether the content is worth targeting:
+The search results show metrics that show whether the content is even worth targeting:

 But that’s not all, you can simply check the box next to posts to automatically get the relevant contact information.